 Now, some of the recipes below are more powerful and should only be used 1-2 times per week.
 Others you can use daily.
 I’ve made notes for how often each mask should be used.

-Plus, honey masks are super budget-friendly!
+Plus, each honey mask is super budget-friendly!
 Even if you use a premium quality raw honey, the cost per mask is extremely low.
 Buh-bye overpriced department store facial masks.
 It’s time to get back to nature.

 Check the recipes out below:

-I was doing some research on honey’s skin benefits, and I came across this article.
+I was doing some research on using honey for acne, and I came across this article.
 Here’s an interesting quote:

 “Clinical trials have shown that honey is an effective broad-spectrum antibacterial agent.
 It’s got so much oomph that it can even stop the ‘superbug’ MRSA from growing.
 (MRSA is methicillin-resistant Staphylococcus aureus, a ‘staph’ infection that is resistant to antibiotics and kills more people annually than AIDS).